polyaxon/polyaxon/docs/integrations/sso-bitbucket.md

 ---
 title: "SSO with Bitbucket"
 meta_title: "Bitbucket"
-meta_description: "How to use github to manage users authentication on Polyaxon.
-You can easily integrate github to manage users authentication on Polyaxon."
+meta_description: "How to use Bitbucket to manage users authentication on Polyaxon.
+You can easily integrate Bitbucket to manage users authentication on Polyaxon."
 custom_excerpt: "Bitbucket is Git repository management solution designed for professional teams.
 It gives you a central place to manage git repositories, collaborate on your source code and guide you through the development flow."
 image: "../../content/images/integrations/bitbucket.png"
 author: